 Kay Francis- Queen of pleasure

 From 1929 to 1938 Kay Francis was the highest paid woman in Hollywood.
 Her best roles in the early 1930s saw her playing rich heiresses, the head of major companies, and doctors.
-She was the epitome of glamour and new womanhood in films about women made for general audiences — something we don’t see even in women’s films today.
+She was the epitome of glamour and new womanhood in films about women made for general audiences — something we don’t see even today, as films about women are marketed to women rather than simply as movies.
 So why is it few people today know who Kay Francis was?

 Born Katherine Gibbs in 1905 in Oklahoma City, her mother was a struggling actress and her father mostly absent.
 She grew up in relative poverty, but her mother managed to get her accepted to a boarding school, which led to a better standing on the social ladder.
 At the age of seventeen, Kay went to secretarial school, learned shorthand, and started keeping diary — a habit she would keep for life.
 Her diary entries were written in business shorthand.
 She filled its pages with self-criticism, tales of hedonistic parties, and morning-after regrets.
 Married and divorced by age nineteen, Kay went to Paris where, with even the most threadbare wardrobe (one black, one white, and one beige outfit), she wowed expat society circles with her fashionable looks.

 With a sleek bob, at Paramount circa 1929 - 1930